 4. API’s for Application:

 Let us start with the most basic interface to begin with device driver programming, the GPIO (General purpose input/output).

+POST 2: What are GPIOs

+In this post, you can also explain why GPIOs are needed and how they are useful.
+You can take examples of 5/6 LEDs and some switches to explain and then go on to explain how GPIOs work

 GPIO:

 Before diving in, into the coding let us check out some basics of GPIO.
-GPIO, General Purpose Input Output as the name says, functions as either a bidirectional pin i.e. either serves as an input or output pin, or it can also serve as an alternate functionality pin.
+GPIO, General Purpose Input Output as the name says, functions as a bidirectional pin i.e. either serves as an input or output pin.
+Many a times, the GPIO pins are can also serve as an alternate functionality pin (They are multiplexed).
 The alternate functionality can include for the pin being used as either a USART transmit pin or a SPI MOSI pin etc. This can be selected from GPIOx_AFR register.
 The popular examples include Blinking LED’s and use of PUSH buttons.
 It is also used to issue interrupts, reading digital signals, waking up the processor etc.

 Fig 1: Pin configuration